rust-lang/reference/src/items/enumerations.md

 a = Animal::Cat;
 ```

-Enumeration constructors can have either named or unnamed fields:
+Enum constructors can have either named or unnamed fields:

 ```rust
 enum Animal {